-• Approximately 17 artefact scatter sites (refer to Table 1, Figure 1) have been identified within the surface impact area north of John Renshaw Drive.
+- A comprehensive archaeological survey of the surface disturbance area north of John Renshaw Drive, including land both within the Abel site and Bloomfield site, has been conducted as part of the Environmental Assessment (Kuskie 2006) and fulfils a relevant component of Part 3A Major Project approval MP 05_0136 Condition 29(c). - Approximately 17 artefact scatter sites (refer to Table 1, Figure 1) have been identified within the area of surface disturbance north of John Renshaw Drive.
 Also, artefact scatter sites F1/A and F2/A may be impacted by construction of the fan site south of John Renshaw Drive (refer to Table 1, Figure 1).
 In addition, a widespread distribution of stone artefacts (currently obscured by vegetation and/or soil) occurring at a generally low density is predicted to occur throughout the surface impact area (apart from ground already subject to high impacts).
 The continued use of existing facilities and infrastructure (including roads) and the construction plans for new facilities and infrastructure (including all areas where impacts to the ground surface may occur) will be assessed against the location plan of identified Aboriginal heritage evidence (Figure 1).
-Where impacts may occur from either existing use or newly proposed uses, the artefact evidence will be assessed by a qualified archaeologist and the relevant LALC, its significance will be assessed and mitigation and management strategies formulated by Donaldson, the archaeologist and relevant LALC.
-Any evidence assessed as being of scientific and/or cultural significance within a regional context will be subject to conservation.
+Where impacts may occur from either existing use or newly proposed uses, the artefact evidence will be assessed by a qualified archaeologist and the relevant LALC, its significance will be assessed and mitigation and management strategies formulated by Donaldson, the archaeologist and relevant LALC. evidence assessed as being of scientific and/or cultural significance within a regional context will be subject to conservation.
 In this circumstance, no work shall be undertaken that will cause any impacts to the site and fencing and/or marking of the site location, erection of signage and notification of relevant personnel may be required to ensure that impacts do not occur.
-Any evidence assessed as being of scientific and/or cultural significance within a local context but not a regional context may be subject to impacts but only with mitigation measures agreed to by Donaldson. the independent archaeologist and relevant LALC.
-For artefact scatter sites such mitigation measures may include surface collection and/or archaeological excavation of evidence, curation of evidence and provision of a report with reference to the DEC Aboriginal Heritage Standards and Guidelines Kit (1997).
-Any evidence assessed as being of low scientific and/or cultural significance may be impacted without mitigation measures, but only after the evidence has been recorded in detail, with reference to the DEC Aboriginal Heritage Standards and Guidelines Kit (1997);
+Any evidence assessed as being of scientific and/or cultural significance within a local context but not a regional context may be subject to impacts but only with mitigation measures agreed to by Donaldson, the independent archaeologist and relevant LALC.
+For artefact scatter sites such mitigation measures may include surface collection and/or archaeological excavation of evidence, curation of evidence and provision of a report with reference to the DECC Aboriginal Heritage Standards and Guidelines Kit (1997).
+Any evidence assessed as being of low scientific and/or cultural significance may be impacted without mitigation measures, but only after the evidence has been recorded in detail, with reference to the DECC Aboriginal Heritage Standards and Guidelines Kit (1997);